 1. Remove the figs from the refrigerator and run about 1/3 through a food mill set with the disc with the biggest holes.
 Stir them back in to the rest of the figs.

 2. Place your glass jars, ladle and measuring cup in the oven and turn the temperature to 225 degrees farenheit.
 When it’s 225 degrees set your timer for 10 minutes.
-When the timer goes off everything on the tray will be sterilized and you can keep it in the oven until your preserves are ready.
+When the timer goes off everything on the tray will be sterilized and you must keep it in the oven until your preserves are ready.

 3. Place a metal sheet pan in the freezer.
 You will use this to test your gel.

-4. Clean your preserving pan with salt and vinegar.
+4. Clean your preserving pan again.